prikhi/quickbooks-for-communes/README.rst

 .. code:: bash

    cd client
-   npm install
+   yarn install
-   npm run watch
+   yarn run watch
-   npm run serve
+   yarn run serve

 The ``watch`` command rebuilds the client when the source files change, and ``serve`` starts a development server that builds the styles, serves the index, & redirects requests to the ``/api/`` path to the backend server.

-To assemble the code, styles, & HTML for production, run ``npm run build``.
+To assemble the code, styles, & HTML for production, run ``yarn run build``.

 .. _Spago: https://github.com/spacchetti/spago
 .. _pscid: https://github.com/kRITZCREEK/pscid